jee67/evohome-mitm-addon/README.md

 # Evohome CH MITM Add-on
+# Please be aware, this is a project that has not been tested.
+Use at your own risk
 Home Assistant add-on die het **CH setpoint van Evohome begrenst** via een RAMSES-II man-in-the-middle, zonder de Evohome-regeling zelf te wijzigen.